• Officers & Staff

 (614) 224-5700 Ext.
 1135

 Aaron Crawford is currently the Deputy Director of the FOP Ohio Labor Council, but also manages the property location of the FOP of Ohio and the FOP Ohio Labor Council and heads up all IT Services for both organizations.
 Handling multiple responsibilities is not new, Aaron started with the FOP of Ohio in 1993, as a clerk responsible for copy, mail, and assorted clerical tasks.
-As the FOP and FOP/OLC decided to expand their computer network, add internet access and email, Aaron became involved in the technical aspects of those tasks and other communications systems.
-When the FOP needed a new property manager, his engineering background and mechanical ability were tasked to fill the roll.
+As the FOP and FOP/OLC decided to expand their computer network and add internet access and email, Aaron became involved in the technical aspects of those tasks and other communications systems.
+When the FOP needed a new property manager, his engineering background and mechanical ability were tasked to fill the role.
 Over the years, he moved from the internal clerical unit to the administrative staff, becoming an assistant to both the FOP Office Administrator and the FOP/OLC Deputy Director.
-In 2005, when the FOP/OLC reorganized its administrative staff, Aaron became the Deputy Director along with retaining many of his current rolls.
-As he moves beyond the twenty-fifth year, he continues to enjoy the diversity in his roles at the office, and always strives to provide the best service to the members of the FOP, Ohio Labor Council and the FOP of Ohio.
+In 2005, when the FOP/OLC reorganized its administrative staff, Aaron became the Deputy Director along with retaining many of his current roles.
+As he moves beyond the twenty-ninth year, he continues to enjoy the diversity in his roles at the office and always strives to provide the best service to the members of the FOP, Ohio Labor Council, and the FOP of Ohio.

 Kay Cremeans